 Students may commit to additional service hours and continue volunteering after the summer program ends.
 Junior volunteers also are accepted on a rolling admissions basis for after school and holiday break assignments.

 Junior Volunteer Program Requirements

 - Completed application and two recommendation letters

-- Must pass health-screening tests for tuberculosis and illegal drugs, and receive a season flu vaccination (all provided at no cost)
+- Pass health-screening tests for tuberculosis and illegal drugs, and receive a seasonal flu vaccination (all provided at no cost)

 Consider becoming a volunteer at Loyola.
 Volunteers are asked to commit to a minimum of 104 hours per year in a volunteer assignment and attend a four-hour orientation program.
 Volunteer services are performed throughout the day during morning, afternoon and evening shifts, generally Monday through Friday.

 Volunteer candidates must complete an application and personal interview, submit to a criminal background check (provided at no cost), pass health-screening tests for tuberculosis and illegal drugs and receive a seasonal flu vaccination (all provided at no cost).

 If you are interested in becoming a Loyola volunteer, please call our volunteer services coordinator at 708-216-3794.
 You will be asked to leave your name and phone number.
 One of our staff will contact you to discuss your interest.